-RPPL has charged certain common expenses to its subsidiary companies on the basis of its best estimate of expenses incurred for each of its subsidiary companies and such expenses are recovered in the form of 'Management Shared Services'.
-The management believes that the method adopted by RPPL is most appropriate basis for recovering of such common expenses.
+The Holding Company has charged certain common expenses to its subsidiary companies on the basis of its best estimate of expenses incurred for each of its subsidiary companies and recovered the said expenses in the form of 'Management Shared Services'.
+The management believes that the method adopted by the holding Company is most appropriate basis for recovering of such common expenses.

-c) Details of outstanding balances with holding Company: ReNew Power Private Limited (RPPL)
+c) Details of outstanding balances with holding Company: ReNew Solar Power Private Limited

 Particulars 31 March 2021 31 March 2020

-Short term borrowings - 363
+Unsecured loan payable 45 54

-Trade payables 21,743 21,047
+Trade payables 120 75

+Capital creditors 11 11

-Interest expense accrued on unsecured loan 12 1,601
+Interest expense accrued on unsecured loan 9 8

-Unsecured loan recoverable 192,626 -

-Interest accrued on loans to related parties 7,654 -